goldenGlow21/softwares_PoC/A3002R_V4/Boa - BOF/formPortfw PoC.md

 ## Vulnerability Acquirement
 ![스크린샷 2025-03-07 150410](https://github.com/user-attachments/assets/2e551d6c-b626-43dc-9696-7d1ae2a6a7c3)

-Identify the use of sprintf to receive ip_subnet and fw_ip as inputs and store the result in a string variable without displaying the output.(in ghidra formPortfw/FUN_00416588)
+Identify the use of sprintf to receive ip_subnet and fw_ip as inputs and store the result in a string variable without displaying the output.(in ghidra formPortFw/FUN_00416588)

 ---

 ## Vulnerability Verification

-(취약점 exploit 내용)

 ![image](https://github.com/user-attachments/assets/334518a0-a17a-4980-b74d-525d470858b3)